 One way to generate a regular income as a photographer is via stock libraries.
 To be straight up, not all stock libraries will benefit you and are worth your time.
 Some pay out a teeny tiny 10cents per sale however others follow industry standards with professional pricing guidelines.

-I’ve been signed up to Imagebrief for over two years now and love it.
-As an approved photographer, you get access to client briefs where you can submit your work direct to the client, meaning they’ll consider you for the project and see your profile.
-There’s also a marketplace to upload your images and have them added to collections based on themes, destinations and seasons.
+As an approved photographer on stock libraries, you can possibly get access to client briefs where you can submit your work direct to the client, meaning they’ll consider you for the project and see your profile.
+Otherwise there’s usually a marketplace type system for you to upload your images and have them added to collections based on themes, destinations and seasons.

-Other stock libraries include Shutterstock, Alamy and istockphoto, I haven’t had any person experience with these so can’t offer too much judgement on these.
+Some stock libraries to check out include Getty Images, Shutterstock, Alamy and istockphoto, I haven’t had any person experience with these so can’t offer too much judgement on these.

 7. Getting Published